PoNexiOFF/PoleftusInformation/patchnote.md

 ### New Features

--> /adventure banuser [id] : Ban a user from the adventure (!Only for community staff)
+* /adventure banuser [!id] : Ban a user from the adventure (!Only for community staff)

 ---